 Social media has become a vital tool for small business owners who are looking to maximize their potential and make more conversions.
 While networks such as LinkedIn, Twitter, and Instagram are important, it is Facebook that is the most powerful social tool for small businesses to leverage.

-Facebook has so many tools catered towards small businesses and helps by providing free advertising that could potentially reach hundreds of millions.
+Facebook has so many tools catered toward small businesses and helps by providing free advertising that could potentially reach hundreds of millions.
 Imagine you have a business that is web-based and provides information on NY online casinos, Facebook can help you more easily reach customers.

 It’s not only online businesses that can thrive by using Facebook.
-Even if you have a brick and mortar location, Facebook provides an excellent tool for connecting with customers and letting them know about your company.
+Even if you have a brick-and-mortar location, Facebook provides an excellent tool for connecting with customers and letting them know about your company.

 1. Open a business page.

 To give your business its own presence you should create a dedicated Facebook Pages profile and not just link your business to your personal account.
 A separate page for your business looks like a normal profile but it is branded to your company and will act as your social media storefront.
 Users join Pages differently to a personal profile, where they would need to send a friend request.
 Instead, potential customers can simply like your business page to start following it.

 While setting up your Facebook Pages business profile you will see plenty of options for customizing the page.
 You should aim to include as much information as possible without overwhelming the reader, including a small blurb about your company.
 Other information that can be included are your company address, contact information, other social media accounts, website, and business hours.